Section Subtitle Do's

 How to Create a Section Subtitle in MAUI

-Section subtitle text now appears within the course section.
+Section Subtitle now appears within the course section

 Additional Help with Section Subtitles